 Governance – Slovenia expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Slovenia, 51% of people say they trust their political institutions, less than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Slovenia, 16% of people say they trust their national government, less than the OECD average of 39% and one of the lowest rates in the OECD.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in Slovenia was 66% of those registered.
 This figure is lower than the OECD average of 72%.